 Discussion: The GPU EIR determined that impacts to Agriculture and Forest Resources resulting from implementation of the General Plan are less than significant.
-All proposed parcels will be planted in almond trees.
+Both Proposed Parcels will continue to be planted in almond trees.

-The project site is classified as "Confined Animal Agriculture" by the California Department of Conservation's Farmland Mapping and Monitoring Program.
-The United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS) Web Soil Survey indicates that property is primarily comprised of Grade 1 Montpellier coarse sandy loam, 0 to 3 percent slopes (MtA) (California Revised Storie Index Rating: 88); Grade 1 Montpellier coarse sandy loam, 3 to 8 percent slopes (MtB) (California Revised Storie Index Rating: 82); and Grade 3 Hopeton clay loam, 0 to 3 percent slopes (HtA) (California Revised Storie Index Rating: 59).
-The project site also contains the following soils: Grade 4 Montpellier coarse sandy loam, poorly drained variant, 0 to 1 percent slopes (MvA) (California Revised Storie Index Rating: 28); Grade 4 Whitney and Rocklin sandy loams, 0 to 3 percent slopes (WrA) (California Revised Storie Index Rating: 39 (Whitney) and 31 (Rocklin)); and Grade 4 Whitney and Rocklin sandy loams, 3 to 8 percent slopes (California Revised Storie Index Rating: 39 (Whitney) and 31 (Rocklin)).
+The project site is classified as "Prime Farmland" by the California Department of Conservation's Farmland Mapping and Monitoring Program.
+The United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS) Web Soil Survey indicates that property is primarily comprised of Grade 1 Dinuba sandy loam, 0 to 1 percent slopes (California Revised Storie Index Rating: 86), and Grade 2 Delhi loamy sand, silty substratum, 0 to 3 percent slopes (California Revised Storie Index Rating: 67).
 The California Revised Storie Index is a rating system based on soil properties that dictate the potential for soils to be used for irrigated agricultural production in California.
-This rating system grades soils with an index rating of 39, 31 and 28 as poor soil to be used for irrigated agriculture, an index rating of 59 as fair, and 82 and 88 as excellent.
-Grade 1 soils are deemed prime farmland by Stanislaus County's Uniform Rules; these soils comprise approximately 183± acres of the project site.
-Grade 3 and 4 soils are deemed non-prime farmland by Stanislaus County Uniform Rules; these comprise approximately 47± acres of the project site.
-Stanislaus County recognizes a minimum parcel size of 10-gross acres for prime agricultural land and 40-gross acres of non-prime agricultural land as suitable for enrollment of land into a Williamson Act Contract.
-The parcel is currently enrolled under Williamson Act Contract No. 71-439; all of the proposed parcels will continue to meet the criteria as Prime Farmland if the division of land is approved.
+This rating system grades soils with an index rating of 67 a good soil to be used for irrigated agriculture, and 86 as excellent.
+Grade 1 and 2 soils are deemed prime farmland by Stanislaus County's Uniform Rules; these soils comprise approximately all acres of the project site.
+Stanislaus County recognizes a minimum parcel size of (10) ten gross acres for prime agricultural land and (40) forty gross acres of non-prime agricultural land as suitable for enrollment of land into a Williamson Act Contract.
+The parcel is currently enrolled under Williamson Act Contract No. 1975-2004; both proposed parcels will continue to meet the criteria as Prime Farmland if the division of land is approved and will remain under contract after the parcel map is recorded.